dozmorovlab/preciseTADworkshop/README.md

 **TL;DR**

-In this workshop we outline novel methods for transforming TAD-calling into a supervised machine learning framework by leveraging high resolution functional genomic annotations to precisely predict TAD-boundaries at base-level resolution.
+This workshop will present preciseTAD, a supervised machine learning framework for precisely predicting boundaries of topologically associating domains (TADs) and chromatin loops.
+Using genome annotation and Hi-C data, we demonstrate how to predict boundaries at base-level resolution.
+Our pre-trained models allow for base-level prediction of domain boundaries using genome annotation data only.

 **Abstract**

-High-throughput chromosome conformation capture technology (Hi-C) has revealed extensive DNA looping and folding into discrete 3D structures referred to as Topologically Associating Domains (TADs).
+High-throughput chromosome conformation capture technology (Hi-C) revealed extensive DNA folding into discrete 3D structures referred to as Topologically Associating Domains (TADs) and loops.
 TADs are critical for cellular processes like gene regulation and cell differentiation.
-The relatively low resolution of Hi-C data (regions of several kilobases in size) prevents precise mapping of TAD boundaries by conventional TAD-callers.
-In contrast, the enrichment of high resolution functional genomic annotations (ChIP-seq) at boundaries offers a computational approach toward improved precision of boundary identification.
-The workshop presented here describes how to transform TAD-calling into a supervised machine learning framework.
-We describe how to build and optimize random forest classifers that leverage known molecular drivers of 3D chromatin in order to predict TAD-boundary regions.
-We then describe an algorithm that utilizes density-based clustering (DBSCAN) and partitioning around medoids (PAM) to precisely predict boundaries at base-level resolution using built-in random forest models.
-Finally, we compare our results with the popular Arrowhead TAD-caller using both visual and statistical methods.
-The bulk of this workshop uses the R programming environment and is an extension of the preciseTAD R package.
-The processes described can be performed with most operating systems and a single computer.
+The relatively low resolution of Hi-C data (tenths of kilobases in size) prevents precise mapping of TAD boundaries by conventional TAD-callers.
+In contrast, the enrichment of high-resolution genomic annotations at boundaries (ChIP-seq, ~100 bases) offers a computational approach toward improved boundary identification.
+The workshop describes how to transform TAD-calling into a supervised machine learning framework.
+We demonstrate how to build and optimize a random forest model that prioritizes known molecular signatures of domain boundaries to predict each base's probability of being a boundary.
+We utilize density-based clustering (DBSCAN) and partitioning around medoids (PAM) to identify boundary regions and the most probable points.
+Boundaries identified by preciseTAD show strong signal enrichment of known boundary signatures compared with Arrowhead- and Peakachu boundaries.
+This workshop uses the R programming environment, the preciseTAD R package (https://bioconductor.org/packages/preciseTAD/), and can be performed with most operating systems on a single computer.

 **Affiliation**